-(2) There shall always be at least one practitioner available for initial medical evaluation and follow-up care and to supervise the client medication schedules, who is licensed under the appropriate State law and registered under the appropriate State and Federal laws to order narcotic drugs for patients, or an agent of such a practitioner, supervised by and under the order of the practitioner.
-This agent is required to be a pharmacist, registered nurse, or licensed practical nurse, or any other health-care professional authorized by the Federal and State law to administer or dispense narcotic drugs.
-The licensed practitioner assumes responsibility for the amounts of narcotic drugs administered or dispensed and shall record and countersign all changes in dosage schedule.
+(1) There shall always be at least one program physician available to supervise the initial medical evaluation, follow-up care and to supervise the patient medication schedules, who is licensed under the appropriate State law and registered under the appropriate State and Federal laws to order narcotic drugs for patients.
+The licensed physician assumes responsibility for the amounts of narcotic drugs administered or dispensed and shall record and countersign all changes in dosage schedule.

-(3) The medical director shall assure that the program's medical services are in full compliance with the standards, ethics, and licensure requirements of the medical profession and these rules.

-(4) The program shall adopt, maintain, and implement written procedures for acquiring client physical examinations including medical histories and any laboratory tests or other special examination required by the medical director including the required content of those examinations and procedures.
+- (2) Administering of narcotic agonist medications may be performed by a registered nurse, licensed practical nurse, or other healthcare professional authorized by federal and state law to administer narcotic agonist medications under the direction and supervision of the program director. - (3) Dispensing services may be provided under the direction and supervision of the program physician, provided that the agent is a pharmacist or other healthcare professional authorized under federal and state law to dispense narcotic agonist medications. - (4) The medical director shall assure that the program's medical services are in full compliance with the standards, ethics, and licensure requirements of the medical profession and these rules. - (5) The program shall adopt, maintain, and implement written procedures for acquiring patient physical examinations including medical histories and any laboratory tests or other special examination required by the medical director including the required content of those examinations and procedures.
 The medical director shall review and approve all such examination procedures.
-Required laboratory tests and physical examinations must be completed prior to administering the first dose of a synthetic opiate.

-(5) The outpatient synthetic opiate treatment program shall adopt, maintain, and implement a policy and procedure to maintain the health and safety of clients and staff.
-This shall include:

-(a) Control measures for infectious diseases such as hepatitis, tuberculosis, and AIDS;

-(b) Informed consent for testing and medical treatment; and (c) Medication monitoring.
+Physical examinations must be completed before administering the first dose of an opioid agonist medication. - (6) The opioid treatment program shall adopt, maintain, and implement a policy and procedure to maintain the health and safety of patients and staff.
+This shall include: - (a) Control measures for infectious diseases such as hepatitis, tuberculosis, and AIDS; - (b) Informed consent for testing and medical treatment; and - (c) Medication monitoring.

 Hist.: HR 4-1988, f. & cert. ef.
 5-10-88; HR 17-1993, f. & cert. ef.
 7-23-93; Renumbered from 410-006-0070; ADAP 3-1995, f.
 12-1-95, cert. ef.
-3-1-96
+3-1-96; ADS 1-2003, f.
+6-13-03, cert. ef.
+7-1-03